AustinCodingAcademy/alumni-gitbook/2019-summer/4-networking.md

 * **Choose one upcoming event that you plan to attend.** It can be one of the Meetups/events on your list, or a different event that's not on your list.
   * Set a concrete game plan / goal for the event.
     * Examples: Speak to a representative from 3 companies you're interested in, talk to at least 1 person about your favorite coding project, etc.
-* To turn in this homework assignment, email your list and chosen event to Dana.
+* This homework assignment is optional, but highly recommended!

 {% include "/includes/footer.md" %}